Preparing For Your Initial Consultation With A Family Law Attorney

 I provide a free initial consultation for family law matters.
 This gives me an opportunity to meet with a potential client, learn about their situation and decide how I can most effectively represent them.
 I then prepare a detailed representation agreement that describes the specific legal services that I will provide in that particular case along with a fixed fee for those services.
 In a prior post, I suggested five questions to help you choose a family law attorney.
 Below are five things to bring with you to an initial consultation to help you and the family law attorney evaluate your case.
 Read more of this post.

-Five Questions to Ask Before You Hire A Divorce Attorney
+Five Questions To Ask Before You Hire A Divorce Attorney

 Wednesday, April 1st, 2009

 Hiring the right family law attorney for your case can make your divorce easier, less expensive and more peaceful.
-Attorneys and lawfirms have different structures, philosophies and billing models.
+Attorneys and law firms have different structures, philosophies and billing models.
 When you consult with a divorce attorney, these five questions may help you choose the right attorney for you.

 Read more of this post.